jhagas/greenhouse-ui/README.md

 ## How to Start (Quick Start Guide)

 For starting, a bit of Arduino (or C++) knowledge is required.
 Also you need to understand a little bit about deploying (or maybe modifying) react app, for deploying we will be using Netlify.
 Sufficient understanding of Javascript also required.
+You may also install git command line tools to clone this repository.

 ### Supabase Preparation